 - call the environmental team on 020 8726 6200 (option 1 for fly-tipping)

-- download our Don't Mess with Croydon app to report fly-tipping straight to the relevant team from your phone
+- download our Don't Mess with Croydon app to report fly-tipping straight to the relevant team from your phone, you can also upload photos.

 We aim to resolve reported issues within 2 working days.
 In some instances, it may take longer to resolve; for example if it is on private land and access is required.

 The council will only clear up fly-tips on public or council-owned land.